What is Jhāna?

 The four-plus-four model

 The classical descriptions are systematic.
-The first jhāna is entered when the five hindrances (nīvaraṇāni — sensual desire, ill-will, sloth-and-torpor, restlessness-and-worry, doubt) have been temporarily set aside and the meditator's attention rests on its object with sustained applied thought (vitakka) and continuous examining thought (vicāra), accompanied by rapture (pīti), happiness (sukha) and one-pointedness (ekaggatā).
-The second jhāna deepens the absorption by relinquishing applied and examining thought; only rapture, happiness and one-pointedness remain.
+The first jhāna is entered when the five hindrances (nīvaraṇāni: sensual desire, ill-will, sloth-and-torpor, restlessness-and-worry, doubt) have been temporarily set aside.
+Attention rests on its object with applied thought (vitakka) and examining thought (vicāra), accompanied by rapture (pīti), happiness (sukha), and one-pointedness (ekaggatā).
+The second jhāna deepens the absorption by releasing applied and examining thought.
+Only rapture, happiness, and one-pointedness remain.
 The third releases rapture, leaving a quieter sukha and one-pointedness held in mindful equanimity.
-The fourth releases pleasure as well, leaving an attention so still and uniform that the breath itself is barely registered — the suttas describe a body so finely composed that it sits as if covered head to foot in a clean white cloth.
-Above the four form jhānas, the suttas describe four formless attainments — infinite space, infinite consciousness, nothingness, neither-perception-nor-non-perception — in which the object of attention dissolves successively in the directions the names suggest.
-The whole eight-stage architecture is treated as a graded laboratory of attention, not a hierarchy of achievements.
+The fourth releases pleasure as well, leaving an attention so still that the breath itself is barely registered.
+The suttas describe a body so finely composed that it sits as if covered head to foot in a clean white cloth.
+Above the four form jhānas, the texts describe four formless attainments: infinite space, infinite consciousness, nothingness, and neither-perception-nor-non-perception.
+In each, the object of attention dissolves in the direction the name suggests.
+The whole eight-stage architecture is a graded laboratory of attention, not a hierarchy of achievements.

-Right concentration in the eightfold path
+Right concentration in the Eightfold Path

-The fourth jhāna in particular is what the Eightfold Path names sammā-samādhi — right concentration.
-The Buddha's biography describes him as having attained the form jhānas readily as a youth under his teachers Āḷāra Kālāma and Uddaka Rāmaputta; the move that distinguishes his eventual awakening is not the cultivation of the jhānas themselves — already widely known in the renunciate culture of the time — but the redirection of the trained attention toward the investigation of impermanence and non-self once the attention had been settled.
+The fourth jhāna is what the Eightfold Path names sammā-samādhi, right concentration.
+The Buddha's biography describes him as having attained the form jhānas readily as a youth under his teachers Āḷāra Kālāma and Uddaka Rāmaputta.
+These states were already widely known in the renunciate culture of the time.
+What distinguishes his eventual awakening is not the jhānas themselves but the redirection of trained attention toward the investigation of impermanence and non-self once attention had been settled.
 The pairing matters.
-Vipassanā without samādhi is the modern complaint of practitioners whose insight has nowhere to land because the mind has not been steadied; samādhi without vipassanā is the older Indic complaint of practitioners producing very deep states that nevertheless leave the structures of self-grasping intact when the absorption ends.
-The classical Vedānta literature uses samādhi as the umbrella term for the same family of states; the Buddhist literature distinguishes jhāna (the absorption itself) from samādhi (the trained one-pointedness that the jhāna stabilises).
+Vipassanā without samādhi leaves insight without a stable ground.
+Samādhi without vipassanā can produce very deep states that still leave the structures of self-grasping intact when absorption ends.

 Where to encounter it

-The contemporary mindfulness literature largely brackets the jhāna question — the clinical adaptations are designed to be acquirable in eight weeks by ordinary working adults, and the form jhānas are not.
-Jon Kabat-Zinn's *Full Catastrophe Living* opens with the breath as a calm-abiding anchor in a way that, in the Visuddhimagga's nine-stage śamatha map, would correspond to the early stabilisation work that the form jhānas eventually rest on.
-Tara Brach's guided practice draws on the same Insight Meditation Society background — Joseph Goldstein, who was Brach's first teacher, has written more directly about the jhānas in The Experience of Insight and Mindfulness, but Brach's own pedagogy keeps the architecture in the background.
-The Plum Village teachings of Thich Nhat Hanh inherit the Mahāyāna register in which the jhānas are present in the canon but rarely the practice's emphasis; the gathā style of teaching keeps the absorption-states implicit.
-Pema Chödrön's *When Things Fall Apart* likewise treats concentration as the precondition for the insight work the practice is actually after, without making the jhāna model itself the topic.
+The contemporary mindfulness literature largely brackets the jhāna question.
+Clinical adaptations are designed to be acquirable in eight weeks by ordinary working adults, and the form jhānas are not.
+Jon Kabat-Zinn's Full Catastrophe Living opens with the breath as a calm-abiding anchor that, in the Visuddhimagga's nine-stage śamatha map, corresponds to the early stabilisation work the form jhānas eventually rest on.
+Tara Brach's guided practice draws on the same Insight Meditation Society background.
+Joseph Goldstein, who was Brach's first teacher, has written more directly about the jhānas in The Experience of Insight and Mindfulness, but Brach's own pedagogy keeps the architecture in the background.
+The Plum Village teachings of Thich Nhat Hanh inherit the Mahāyāna register, where jhānas are present in the canon but rarely the practice's emphasis.
+Pema Chödrön's *When Things Fall Apart* likewise treats concentration as the precondition for insight work without making the jhāna model the topic.

 What it isn't